 *Should we ask the congregation to approve or ratify the severance package?

-If you ask the church to vote on the severance agreement, you will foster congregational division.
+If you ask the church to vote on the severance agreement, you will almost always foster congregational division.
 Members will tend to vote on whether or not they like the pastor rather than the merits of the severance package.
 It’s better for the official board to negotiate the package with the pastor directly and then announce an outline of the agreement with the congregation at a later time.
-Do not kick the severance agreement to the congregation in hopes that they will turn it down.
+I’ve heard about church boards that “kick the can” to the congregation in hopes that they will vote it down.
+In my mind, such behavior is despicable and unworthy of a Christian congregation.